 Established in 1997, Asian Micro Holdings Limited ("AMH") was listed on the SGX-ST Catalist Board in 1999 and is headquartered in Singapore.
-AMH is engaged in the provision of CNG supply and related products and services, and providing cleanroom grade plastic packaging bags and materials for packaging cleaned finished products in the hard disk drive and semiconductor industries.
+AMH is engaged in the provision of CNG supply and related products and services and providing cleanroom grade plastic packaging bags and materials for packaging cleaned finished products in the hard disk drive and semiconductor industries.
+The Group has diversified its business to include the investment in, trading of, and development of residential, commercial, retail and industrial properties within Singapore and overseas as and when business opportunities arise.